Thursday, May 15, 2025

 RFID bands at Disney's Animal Kingdom

-“This project has been really exciting to work on, because we get to implement cutting-edge technology to take the best possible care of our birds,” said Andrew, a Research Programs Specialist on the Animals, Science and Environment team.
+“We get to implement cutting-edge technology to take the best possible care of our birds,” said Andrew, a Research Programs Specialist with the Animals, Science and Environment team.
+“This project has been really exciting to work on.”

 Birds with RFID bands at Disney's Animal Kingdom